MotibRah/EventManagerReact/README.md

 ### 3. **Event Joining and User Dashboard**
    With or Without logging in, users can see a list of **Pending** and **Active** events on the homepage.
 To join an event, the user simply clicks the "Join" button, and they are added to the event's participant.
 Users can only join an event if they are logged in.

-   Once a user joins an event, they can access a personalized dashboard that displays all the events they have joined.
+   Once a user joins an event, they can access a personalised dashboard that displays all the events they have joined.
 From this dashboard, users can:
    - View the events they are part of.
    - See event details, including the title, description, and status.
    - Leave an event if they choose to withdraw.